 Once this has been set up authentication against ClusterControl will follow the chart below:

 Basically the most important part here is to map the LDAP group to the ClusterControl role.
-This can be done fairly easy in the LDAP Access page under User Management.
+This can be done fairly easy in the LDAP Settings page under User Management.

 Combining all the above allows you to integrate ClusterControl better into your existing organization, create specific roles with limited or full access and connect users to these roles.
 The beauty of this is that you are now much more flexible in how you organize around your database infrastructure: who is allowed to do what?
 You could for instance offload the task of backup checking to a site reliability engineer instead of having the DBA check them daily.
 Allow your developers to check the MySQL, Postgres and MongoDB log files to correlate them with their monitoring.
 You could also allow a senior developer to scale the database by adding more nodes/shards or have a seasoned DevOps engineer write advisors.

 As you can see the possibilities here are endless, it is only a question of how to unlock them.
 In the Developer Studio blog series, we dive deeper into automation with ClusterControl and for DevOps integration we recently released CCBot.